 Who Was Swami Vivekananda?

-Swami Vivekananda passed away on July 4, 1902, at the young age of 39.
-He reportedly took his last breath while meditating in his room at Belur Math.
-The cause of death is believed to be the rupture of a blood vessel in the brain, though many of his followers suggest that he attained Mahasamadhi, a yogic departure from the body.
+Tragically, Swami Vivekananda passed away on July 4, 1902, at the young age of 39.
+He breathed his last while meditating at Belur Math.
+While the official cause of death is believed to be a ruptured blood vessel in the brain, many of his followers believe he attained Mahasamadhi, a yogic departure from the physical body.
+Regardless of the circumstances, his early passing marked the end of an extraordinary life that left an indelible mark on the world, a life truly dedicated to the service of humanity and the awakening of the human spirit.

 The Philosophy of Swami Vivekananda: Key Teachings and Concepts